nazilagundogdu/nazilagundogdu.github.io/cv.md

 ---
 layout: page
-title: CV
+title: Resume
-permalink: /cv/
+permalink: /resume/
 published: true
 ---

-Here is the link to <A HREF="ShafieiNazila-CV-Jan20.pdf">my CV</A>.
+Here is the link to <A HREF="ShafieiNazila-CV-Jan20.pdf">my Resume</A>.